ali-alhusseini/traffic-manager/README.md

 **Compile:**

-Use the C comiler `gcc` to compile the files in the following order:
+Use the C compiler `gcc` to compile the files in the following order:
 1. Compile `bus.c` using the `-pthread` flag.

      `gcc -pthread -o bus bus.c`